Meet the Flintstones: Critical reception

 Larry Flick wrote in Billboard magazine, "That's actually enduring kitsch rock act The B-52's having a field day with the theme from the classic animated series.
 Lifted and revamped from the soundtrack to the upcoming movie, the track pushes an insistent tribal beat, topped with snatches of cartoon music and vocal loops.
 Props to remixer Junior Vasquez for a valiant effort.
 He handles the task of turning a novelty tune into hip jam with agility.
 Still, the whole thing is so weird that punters may stand and listen before they begin to twirl."
 Dave Sholin from the Gavin Report concluded, "Only someone who's been hiding in a cave or living under bedrock for the past year wouldn't know about this cartoon come-to-life.
 Who better than this fun-loving trio to put a '90s spin on this well-known theme."

 Pan-European magazine Music & Media commented, "Yabba Dabba Doo!
 Temporarily renamed BC-52's, Fred Schneider and Kate Pierson make a credible Fred and Wilma on this 'remake of the cartoon's classic theme song."
 Alan Jones of Music Week wrote, "The Flintstones movie spins off its first single, a quirky remake of the familiar theme tune by the barely incognito B52's.
 Great fun, in both its succinct pop edit and a stomping house remix."
 David Quantick from NME named it "a fine single".
 He added, "It gets off to a corking start and then hangs around waiting from some kind of melodic bus.
 This turns up and then things get going again.
 Next there is a spectacularly stupid bit and it ends. [...]
 But for now "Meet the Flintstones" is a classic of leopardskin good nature-style poperama."
 Emma Cochrane from Smash Hits gave it a score of three out of five, saying, "This lacks anything resembling tastefulness yet it's so happy you can't help liking it."

 Music video

 The music video for "Meet the Flintstones" was directed by American filmmaker Brian Levant, and produced by Bruce Cohen and Tom Lowe.
-Levant also directed the The Flintstones film.
+Levant also directed The Flintstones film.
 The video received heavy rotation on MTV Europe and was A-listed on Germany's VIVA in August 1994.